BetterAngelsLA/monorepo/README.md

 For assets in this repository, you must also keep any license notices present in the source code and retain any attributions.

 Below is a summary of the third-party assets used herein.
 For additional information regarding licensing and attribution requirements and contribution guidelines, please refer to the README in the respective directory.
 See our [Attribution Guidlines](./docs/attribution_guidelines.md) form more information.

+### Thank You

+We are grateful to the open-source community for their invaluable contributions.
+By integrating these assets, we not only enhance our application but also contribute to a broader ecosystem of shared resources and innovation.
+Thank you for supporting open source!
+If you have any questions about the licensing details or can provide information regarding any missing or incorrect licenses, please contact Better Angels United, Inc at opensource-licensing@betterangels.la.

 ---